igor-baiborodine/kiroule.com/content/article/bilberry-hugo-theme-summing-up-the-year-2023/index.md

 <!--more-->

-Back then, I concluded with the following summary for 2022:
+Back then, I concluded the summary for 2022 with the following:
 > "I hope the New Year 2023 will be as fruitful as the past 2022, and the Bilberry Hugo theme will
 > continue developing and delighting its users."